akalangara/EarlyWarningCovid/README.md

 The analysis is conducted in steps utilizing separate R scripts located in the `R` directory.
 Prior to running each of the scripts, set the directory to file location.
 This will ensure that the `here` package works properly.
 Analysis can be done by running the scripts in the order of number.
 As noted, scripts will generate files in the `Exploratory_Analysis` and `Processed_Data` directories which are currently empty.

 **Note: Due to file size, `COVID-19_Case_Surveillance_Public_Use_Data_with_Geography.csv` is not present in the `Raw_Data` directory.
 This data can be downloaded here [here](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data-with-Ge/n8mc-b4w4).
+To reduce file size download, it is advised that the API is used to only download data that is relevant to the project time period of focus (2021-04-19 to 2021-10-31)